fantopop/post-production-scripts/README.md

 - [tracks_to_csv.py](#tracks_to_csvpy)

 ## AppleScripts for Pro Tools.
-Collection of scripts for Pro Tools to enhance workflow and fasten our daily work.
+Scripts for Pro Tools to enhance workflow and speed-up our daily work.
 See details in [README.md](AppleScripts/README.md) file in corresponding folder.
 * Automation
   - Enable Automation Preview mode
   - Punch Automation Preview